borntocompile/bowling-score/README.md

 ﻿# bowling-score

 ## What is it?
 `MFG.Bowling` is a scoring system for the sport of Bowling.
-It calculates all the complicated rules of bowling so you dont have to.
+It calculates all the complicated rules of bowling so you don't have to.
 All you need to do is create a player and inform it of what the player scored that "turn".
 The API will inform you when a player has completed all thier frames, when all your players have invoked this event your game is complete.